Blaine Robison, M.A.

 is God: Grk. theos, God or god, as determined from the context.
 In the Besekh theos is used overwhelmingly for the God of Israel.
 In the LXX theos primarily renders the name of the Creator God Elohim (2568 times), but sometimes YHVH (300 times) (DNTT 2:67-70).
 Given the plural nature of Elohim the full triunity of God must be represented in theos.
 The only God in existence is the God who created the heavens and the earth out of nothing (Gen 1:1).
 Paul's assertion contains a second truth.
 Since the One having built all things is the Son (John 1:1-3; Col 1:13-16; Heb 1:2), then the Son must have the same attributes of deity as the Father and the Spirit.

 And: Grk. kai, conj.
 Moses: See verse 2 above. indeed: Grk. mén, a particle of affirmation; indeed, verily, truly.
 Many versions do not translate the particle. was faithful: Grk. pistos.
 See verse 2 above. in: Grk. en, prep. all: Grk. holos, adj.
-See verse 2 above. his: Grk. autos, personal pronoun.
-The great majority of versions translate the pronoun as "God's" and some capitalize "His" to denote God.
-Some versions have the lower case "his" to make a closer connection to Moses, which is the more likely meaning as in verse 2 above. house: Grk. oikos.
+See verse 2 above.
+His: Grk. autos, personal pronoun.
+Some versions have the lower case "his" to make a closer connection to Moses, but the great majority of versions translate the pronoun as "God's" or capitalize "His" to denote God. house: Grk. oikos.
 See verse 2 above.
 "House" could refer to the family of Moses, but more likely to the "house of Israel" as composed in the wilderness years (Ex 16:31; 40:38).

 as: Grk. hōs, adv.
 See verse 2 above. a servant: Grk. therapōn, attendant, servant.
 The noun refers to a faithful friend to a superior; who solicitously regards the superior's interest or looks after his affairs, not a common or domestic servant (WSD).
+Eisenbaum says the term connotes a priest or healer (410).
 The noun occurs only here in the Besekh.
 In the LXX therapōn translates Heb. ebed (SH-5650), slave, servant, used of Moses (Ex 14:31; Num 11:11; 12:7-8; Deut 3:24; Josh 1:2; 8:31), Joshua (Ex 33:11) and Job (Job 1:8).
 The patriarchs Abraham, Isaac and Jacob were also designated with this label (Deut 9:27).
 The use of therapōn in contrasting Moses to Yeshua is to emphasize that he is lower in rank to the master of the household (Bruce).

 Even so, in Israelite culture it was considered a high honor for a person to be called a servant of ADONAI.
 Many Israelite leaders and the Hebrew prophets bore this title, but the most frequent usage of the title is in relation to Moses.
 In this capacity Moses was at times a high priest, a judge, a legislator and a spiritual shepherd.
 In his earthly ministry Yeshua was the preeminent servant of the Lord (Php 2:7).
 And, Paul considered himself a servant of the Messiah (Rom 1:1; 1Cor 3:5; 2Cor 6:4; Gal 1:10; Php 1:1; Titus 1:1).